I Want My Dog To Bite Strangers

 Get The Right Dog: If I was going to get a race car, I’d first try to get a car that would win on the type of racecourse I planned on betting my career.
 I’d get a dragster for the quarter mile.
 I’d get a different car for Formula One.
 And another for a NASCAR event.
 Similarly, there are many different types of protection dogs.
 And even though this might seem obvious, way too many people get a dog that is incapable of doing the kind of protection work they envision.
 Thus, a lot of people start out with a very sociable, mild mannered dog and then look for ways to turn it into a protection dog.
 Sorry folks, that won’t work.
 You will lose the race.
 I’m assuming that you are looking for a dog to potentially save your life one day, yet you are planning on entering your Volkswagen Bug to race the Indianapolis 500.
 You are going to lose.
 The dog will end up running away or dead, regardless of what preparations and training you do, and you’ll end up dead, too.
 Nice job!
 You are officially an idiot.
 Unless, you instead get the right dog for the job.
 That is a very long discussion, and more than I can type here.
 I could write an entire book on the topic.
 But, the bottom line is you need a dog that will protect, and fight the other guy into submission or die trying, in the kinds of dangerous circumstances you might encounter.
 Thus, you need to be working with a reputable protection dog expert, to evaluate your needs, and then finding you the right dog.
 There isn’t just ONE right dog for every circumstance or for every person.
 It is highly individual.

 Get Trained: There was a woman that purchased a such a protection dog.
 The dog was an adult, and the real deal.
 A true manstopper.
 Within 2 weeks of owning the dog, it attacked and mauled her.
 You have to understand these types of dogs aren’t pets.
 They are protection dogs, and if you aren’t the type of person that can bond with, handle, command, and physically control such a dog, this kind of thing could easily happen to you.
 Or to some innocent person.
 I know of another manstopping dog that was purchased by novices.
 They didn’t train him, and didn’t gain leadership over the dog.
 So, he got more and more defiant.
-Stupidly, they purchased an electric collar and tried to correct him that way.
+Stupidly, they purchased an electric collar and tried to correct him that way, with no professional input or training.
 He attacked the husband and put him in the hospital for 3 weeks.
 The dog was then given away to a police department.
 The dog wasn’t defective.
 The people were stupid.

 Train The Dog: All protection dogs should be fully trained, and the training maintained for the life of the dog.
 You can’t go the cheap route, such as not training the dog at all, or going through pet store training, or such.
 You need to be prepared to spend thousands of dollars on professional training.
 You need to participate in all the lessons, too.
 You can’t send such a dog away and expect it to respect you.
 You also won’t gain the skills necessary to control that kind of dog.